jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

     template<typename S, typename N>
     struct struct_serializer_recursive
     {
-       typedef typename element_at<S, N>::type current_t;
+       // Get the current and next elements typedef typename element_at<S, N>::type current_t;
        typedef typename element_at<S, N>::next next_t;

        template<typename Ostream>
        static inline void serialize(Ostream& os, S const& s, int depth) {
-          std::string name = element_at<S, N>::name();
+          // The name of the element is the key std::string name = element_at<S, N>::name();

-          current_t const& t = element_at<S, N>::get(s);
+          // The element itself is the value current_t const& t = element_at<S, N>::get(s);

+          // Output the key
           os << "\n" + tab(depth) + "\""
              << name
              << "\" : ";

+          // Recursively output the value
           json_serializer<current_t>::serialize(os, t, depth);

+          // Add a separator for the next element
-          os << ", ";
+          // (Pay attention to this, we will revisit it later) os << ", ";

-          struct_serializer_recursive<S, next_t>::serialize(os, s, depth);
+          // Perform a recursive call to the next element struct_serializer_recursive<S, next_t>::serialize(os, s, depth);
        }
     };